About-France.com A guide to French cheese

 Comté

-This delicious French cousin of the swiss "Gruyère" cheese is an appellation contrôlée from the Franche Comté region of eastern France.
+This delicious French cousin of the swiss "Gruyère" cheese is an appellation protégée cheese from the Franche Comté region of eastern France.
 The production area stretches along the Swiss border, and all milk comes from cows grazing at at least 400 metres altitude.
 This cooked cheese is manufactured collectively village by village, and the production method has changed little over hundreds of years.
-Any Comté that is produced outside the region, or using milk not coming from cows grazing according to the "appellation contrôlée" rules, is sold off as Gruyère.

-Though produced village by village, in the local village dairy (the "fruitière"), a lot of Comté is matured in industrial cellars by large dairy companies such as Jurador
+Though produced village by village, in the local village dairy (the "fruitière"), a lot of Comté is matured for up to two years in industrial cellars by large dairy companies such as Jurador.

 Comté cheese generally comes without holes in it; but sometimes it may have small holes.
 Like Cantal, Comté comes in different varieties, sometimes called "fruité" or "salé" (fruity or salty).
 Fruité Comté is often more elastic; salé is usually a little more brittle.
 The most expensive Comté is "Comté vieux" (old Comté), which is generally aged over six months and possibly over a year.
 Comté is the traditional cheese used in a cheese "fondue", and also for "raclette" (see below).

-A cheese similar to comté is Beaufort, made in a similar manner in the French alps.
+Cheeses similar to comté are Beaufort, and Abondance made in a similar manner in the French alps.
 Beaufort tends to be stronger tasting than Comté, and the taste is also slightly different.

 (On the cheese map, the three large cheeses centre right are -top to bottom- Comté, Emmental and Beaufort).